 “Being in a small class, having the ability to talk to our lecturers has been a great help with my study experience in Otago Polytechnic’s Auckland campus.”

 Peter says the campus is small but efficient and the AIC community is tight-knit.
 He could easily track down lecturers and support staff when he needed them.

-With the help of AIC’s placement office, he secured an internship in Auckland.
+With the help of OPAIC’s placement office, he secured an internship in Auckland.

 He studied hard and performed so well for his internship company that they decided to employ him.